ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-28-the-right-e-learning-solutions-for-your-business-or-organization.md

 ### Conclusion

-Once you decide that E-learning is something you want to implement within your business or organization, it’s important to set it up for success.
+Once you decide that E-learning is something you want to implement within your business or organization, it's important to set it up for success.
 Before this new process begins, it is important to have a successful E-learning strategy.
 Once a strategy is in place, you will be on your way to implementing the right type of E-learning system based on specific business or organizational needs.
 This is one of the key factors to having a successful training program that can address specific objectives and improving workflow and retention.
 No matter what your E-learning system choice is, it is an especially valuable training method. ***Have you ever built E-learning systems?
 If so, which challenges have you faced?
 Share in the comments below.***